-- 1) Increase the remodel valuation amount that triggers implementation of the ordinance requirements from \$50,000 to \$75,000 within any three-year period; - 2) Include all repair, maintenance and remodel costs in the new \$75,000 valuation calculation; - Remove the requirement that businesses within the City's core downtown block (bounded by Laurel-Redwood-Franklin-Main) must install fire sprinklers within four years of adoption of the ordinance; - 4) Modify the ordinance to clarify the basis of valuing the remodel, repair and/or maintenance work; - 5) Revise the approval process for the sprinkler valuation; and - 6) Define a clear appeal process.
+- Increase the remodel valuation amount that triggers implementation of the ordinance requirements from \$50,000 to \$75,000 within any three-year period; - Include all repair, maintenance and remodel costs in the new \$75,000 valuation calculation; - Remove the requirement that businesses within the City's core downtown block (bounded by Laurel-Redwood-Franklin-Main) must install fire sprinklers within four years of adoption of the ordinance; - Modify the ordinance to clarify the basis of valuing the remodel, repair and/or maintenance work; - Revise the approval process for the sprinkler valuation; and - Define a clear appeal process.

-On October 14, 2014, the City Council introduced Ordinance 914 which included a provision establishing a new four-year deadline for property owners on the core downtown block to install automatic fire sprinklers.
-After the November 10, 2014 public hearing, the City Council voted to adopt Ordinance 914 without the four-year deadline, in hopes that, at some point in the future, grant funds might become available to provide low-cost loans and/or grants to property owners for installation of sprinklers.
-Because the version of Ordinance 914 that the Council adopted on November 10, 2014 was materially different than that introduced on October 14, 2014, the procedure used to adopt it was incorrect.
+The ordinance also included a provision establishing a new four-year deadline for property owners on the core downtown block to install automatic fire sprinklers.

+At the November 10, 2014 public hearing, the City Council voted to adopt Ordinance 914 without the four-year deadline, in hopes that, at some point in the future, grant funds might become available to provide low-cost loans and/or grants to property owners for installation of sprinklers.
+Because the version of Ordinance 914 that the Council adopted on November 10, 2014 was materially different than that introduced on October 14, 2014, the adoption was invalid.
 Thus, the versions of Chapters 15.05 and 15.06 that were in place prior to the October 14, 2014 Council meeting remain in place, without amendment.